cidkagenow/speedrunstark/README.md

 ## Checkpoint 6: 📜 Contract Verification

-Run the `yarn verify --network your_network` command to verify your contracts on etherscan 🛰
+Run the `yarn verify` command to verify your contracts on starkscan 🛰

 👀 You may see an address for both YouToken and Vendor.
 You will want the Vendor address.

-👉 Search this address on Etherscan to get the URL you submit to 🏃‍♀️[SpeedRunEthereum.com](https://speedrunethereum.com).
+👉 Search this address on Starkscan to get the URL you submit to 🏃‍♀️[SpeedRunStark.com](https://www.speedrunstark.com/).

 ---

-> 🏃 Head to your next challenge [here](https://speedrunethereum.com).
+> 🏃 Head to your next challenge [here](https://www.speedrunstark.com).

-> 💬 Problems, questions, comments on the stack?
-Post them to the [🏗 scaffold-eth developers chat](https://t.me/joinchat/F7nCRK3kI93PoCOk)